WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 In simpler terms, if identification doesn’t occur, there is no identity.

 Using our alternative lens, we challenge the appropriateness of focusing on an “identity” as a property of a thing (or person), rather than as a phenomenon that emerges between an observer and a subject.
-We think that using the word “identity,” as a concrete, ownable, controllable asset, obfuscates more than it communicates.
+We think that using the word “identity” as a concrete, ownable, controllable asset obfuscates more than it communicates.

-We’ve personally experienced thousands of hours of discussion, debate, and disagreement about just what “identity” means.
+We have personally experienced thousands of hours of discussion, debate, and disagreement about just what “identity” means.
 As identity professionals, we understand the need to clarify the lexicon.
 It’s important.
 Unfortunately, in every new community that works toward a common understanding of the term, we see the same conversations repeated with different highlights and different influences.

 Even with these potentially confusing uses of “identity”, all of the varied understandings of the word depend on correlation.
 Consider three excerpts from dictionary definitions of “identity”.